OpenRailAssociation/osrd/gateway/README.md

 ## Config

 The gateway reads `gateway.toml` in its current working directory.
-Please refer to `gateway.prod.sample.toml` for a relevant example.
+Please refer to `gateway.bundled.toml` for a relevant example.

 ```toml
 # Address on which the gateway will listen